cardano-foundation/CIPs/CIP-0100/README.md

 ---
 ## Abstract

-This CIP proposes replacing the current widespread use of native scripts used for minting Cardano Native Tokens with simple smart contracts, so called "Supercharged Native Scripts".
-The main use-case is to allow users to burn their native assets at any time by utilizing smart contracts that enforce the minting conditions while always allowing burning.
+This CIP proposes replacing the current native scripts used for minting Cardano Native Tokens with simple, parameterized smart contracts called "Supercharged Native Scripts".
+The main goal is to allow users to burn their native assets at any time by utilizing smart contracts that enforce the minting conditions while always allowing burning.
+The concept is standardized and generalized for broader use-cases.

 ## Motivation